zapabob/ROCm/docs/about.md

 [Sphinx](https://www.sphinx-doc.org/en/master/) is a documentation generator originally used for python.
 It is now widely used in the Open Source community.
-Originally, sphinx supported rst based documentation.
+Originally, sphinx supported RST based documentation.
 Markdown support is now available.
 ROCm documentation plans to default to markdown for new projects.
-Existing projects using rst are under no obligation to convert to markdown.
-New projects that believe markdown is not suitable should contact the documentation team prior to selecting rst.
+Existing projects using RST are under no obligation to convert to markdown.
+New projects that believe markdown is not suitable should contact the documentation team prior to selecting RST.

 ### MyST

-[Markedly Structured Text (MyST)](https://myst-tools.org/docs/spec) is an extended flavor of Markdown ([https://commonmark.org/](CommonMark)) influenced by ReStructured Text (RST) and Sphinx.
+[Markedly Structured Text (MyST)](https://myst-tools.org/docs/spec) is an extended flavor of Markdown ([CommonMark](https://commonmark.org/)) influenced by reStructuredText (RST) and Sphinx.
-It is intergrated via [`myst-parser`](https://myst-parser.readthedocs.io/en/latest/).
+It is integrated via [`myst-parser`](https://myst-parser.readthedocs.io/en/latest/).
 A cheat sheet that showcases how to use the MyST syntax is available over at [the Jupyter reference](https://jupyterbook.org/en/stable/reference/cheatsheet.html).